lexingtonian/homeAutomation/README.md

 Pair SpotData WaterBoiler 0.05 0.75 4

-==> that would follow the SpotData European prices and turn on WaterBoiler for the four cheaoest hours of the day; however taking into account that if the price is below 0.05€ then leave it on all anyway, and if it is ove 0.75€, turn it off regardless of required hours
+==> that would follow the SpotData European prices and turn on WaterBoiler for the four cheapest hours of the day; however taking into account that if the price is below 0.05€ then leave it on all anyway, and if it is ove 0.75€, turn it off regardless of required hours

 Pair Systemclock PorchLight 18 6